OpenMPT/openmpt/README.md

      -  emscripten (on Unix-like systems):

-        libopenmpt has been tested and verified to work with emscripten 1.31 or later (earlier versions might or might not work).
+        libopenmpt has been tested and verified to work with emscripten 1.38.5 or later.
+Earlier versions are not supported.

         Run:

+            make CONFIG=emscripten EMSCRIPTEN_TARGET=wasm

+        or

+            make CONFIG=emscripten EMSCRIPTEN_TARGET=asmjs128m

+        or

+            make CONFIG=emscripten EMSCRIPTEN_TARGET=asmjs

+        or

-            make CONFIG=emscripten
+            make CONFIG=emscripten EMSCRIPTEN_TARGET=js

         Running the test suite on the command line is also supported by using node.js.
-Version 0.10.25 or greater has been tested.
+Version 8.9.1 or greater has been tested.
 Earlier versions might or might not work.
 Depending on how your distribution calls the `node.js` binary, you might have to edit `build/make/config-emscripten.mk`.